croedel/MTECmqtt/README.md

 ## What else you can find in the project?

 ### Modbus Utility
-`mtec_util.py` is an small inteative tool which enable to list the supported parameters and read and write registers of your Inverter.
+`mtec_util` is an small inteative tool which enable to list the supported parameters and read and write registers of your Inverter.
 You can choose between:

  * 1: List all known registers